Do you need to register your trust?

 There are a number of non-taxable excluded trusts and there are specific rules in place for non-UK trusts.

-The legal responsibility for registration falls on the trustees and HMRC may impose penalties for non-compliance with the registration requirements.
-It is therefore very important that trustees understand and fulfil their obligations as a trustee in connection with the Trust Registration requirements.
+The legal responsibility for registration falls on the trustees, and HMRC may impose penalties for non-compliance with the registration requirements.
+It is, therefore, very important that trustees understand and fulfil their obligations as trustees in connection with the Trust Registration requirements.

 Deadlines